 Ghana is a country in West Africa with a relatively high GDP in the region and has a rich and diverse range of natural resources.
 Manufacturing and trading of industrial minerals, hydrocarbons, digital technology goods, and automotive and shipping components are taking the country’s economy to new heights.
-Foreign trade is important to Ghana’s economy, as it is adding value to the country’s imports and exports, which equals 99% of its GDP.
+Foreign trade is important to Ghana’s economy.
+It adds value to the country’s imports and exports, which equals 91% of its GDP.
 The country has introduced reforms to streamline bank credits in the private sector and develop the private sector.
+The country’s economy is expected to grow from 51.00 USD Billion in 2019 to 60.00 USD Billion in 2020.

 Employees in Ghana can enter into at-will or fixed-term contracts.
 Contracts can specify weekly or monthly payments of remuneration.
 Agreements that mandate remuneration on a basis different from weekly or monthly at-will contracts.